chatitze/hangmanweb/README.md

 3. The last page is the manangement page of all games that are currently being played.
 The link is: "http://localhost:8080/hangmangame/manager"

-On the server side:
-I modelled the project as Player and HangmanGame.
-Each Player has a hangman game, a user name, and the status of the game.
-A hangman game consist of a secret word, a counter of moves (default is 7 moves), and letters list to show on the page and visible letters of secret word.
-There is a Player service, where all the business logic of the game sits.
-All the games that are currently being played and related user names are stored in a Concurrent HashMap data structure.
-I used a Concurrent HashMap in case of multiple requests can come in at the same time for the same username.
-As each request is handled in its own thread, more than one thread may ask to update/retrieve the game for the same user.